swcarpentry/matlab-novice-inflammation/06-defensive.md

 If it takes 20 minutes for the bug to surface, we can only do three experiments an hour.
-That doesn't must mean we'll get less data in more time: we're also more likely to be distracted by other things as we wait for our program to fail, which means the time we *are* spending on the problem is less focused.
+That doesn't mean we'll get less data in more time: we're also more likely to be distracted by other things as we wait for our program to fail, which means the time we *are* spending on the problem is less focused.
 It's therefore critical to *make it fail fast*.